 Datawise London title text above grass, river and purple search icons

-This includes data skills development, resources, new and improved data tools and more to support systemic change in data use by small charities and community groups and the support that is available to them via funders and infrastrucure organisations.
+This included data skills development, resources, new and improved data tools and more to support systemic change in data use by small charities and community groups and the support that was available to them via funders and infrastrucure organisations.

 Our Excel bite-sized series can be accessed for free online.
 It has a range of datasets based on a fictitious charity, so that you can play along before looking at your own data.

-We have continued our training and advice package through our Realities of Poverty, Trust for London funded programme.
-This helps grassroots organisations to use data to raise the voices of the people they work with to influence change.
+We continued our training and advice package through our Trust for London funded programme, Realities of Poverty, which closed at the end of March 2026.
+This helped grassroots organisations use data to raise the voices of the people they worked with to influence change.

 Small charities face barriers to developing their data maturity.
-Our data journeys research asks if there are common experiences, challenges, motivators and enablers that can support progress with data.
-We aim to share findings with infrastructure bodies, specialists support organisations and funders so that they can respond with appropriate opportunities and interventions.
+Our data journeys research asked if there were common experiences, challenges, motivators and enablers that could support progress with data.
+We continue to share findings with infrastructure bodies, specialists support organisations and funders so that they can respond with appropriate opportunities and interventions.

 Read our Small Charity Data Journeys research report, published in November 2023.